How much is your car worth?

 The ES Series’ front and rear power windows all open or close fully with one touch of the switches, making it more convenient at drive-up windows and toll booths, or when talking with someone outside the car.
 The Sonata Hybrid’s standard passenger windows don’t open or close automatically.
 With the Sonata Hybrid Limited’s power windows, only the front windows open or close automatically.

 If the windows are left open on the ES Series the driver can close them all at the outside door handle.
 On a hot day the driver can lower the windows at the outside door handle or from a distance using the keyless remote.
-(Your Lexus service department must activate this window function.)
+(This window function must be activated by your Lexus service department.)
 The driver of the Sonata Hybrid can only operate the windows from inside the vehicle, with the ignition on.

 The ES Series’ optional wipers adjust their speed and turn on and off automatically according to the amount of rainfall on the windshield.
 The Sonata Hybrid’s intermittent wipers change speed with vehicle speed, but can’t turn on and off or change speed based on changing rainfall.

-A power rear sunshade is optional in the ES Series to help block heat and glare for the rear passengers.
+A power rear sunshade is optional in the ES Series and manual rear side window sunshades are standard in the ES Series Ultra Luxury to help block heat and glare for the rear passengers.
 The Sonata Hybrid doesn’t offer a rear sunshade.

-The ES Series has standard automatic dimming rear and side view mirrors which automatically darken quickly when headlights shine on them, keeping following vehicles from blinding or distracting the driver.
+The ES Series’ standard rear and side view mirrors have an automatic dimming feature.
+These mirrors can be set to automatically darken quickly when headlights shine on them, keeping following vehicles from blinding or distracting the driver.
 The Sonata Hybrid offers an automatic rear view mirror, but its side mirrors don’t dim.

 Consumer Reports® recommends both the Lexus ES Series and the Hyundai Sonata Hybrid, based on reliability, safety and performance.